Panhard EBR: Service history

-These reconnaissance systems are not only aimed at discovery and investigation (missions that can be fulfilled by lighter vehicles with lighter weapons), but also with security missions upon the battlefield (for example flank-security and offensive protection) which requires a substantial firepower not only to destroy the enemy advance elements, but also to oppose armoured incursions.
+These reconnaissance systems are not only aimed at discovery and investigation (missions that can be fulfilled by lighter vehicles with lighter weapons), but also with security missions upon the battlefield (for example flank-security and offensive protection), which requires substantial firepower not only to destroy the enemy advance elements, but also to oppose armoured incursions.

-A turretless Panhard EBR vehicle carried the coffin of the late French president Charles de Gaulle at his state funeral.
+A turretless Panhard EBR carried the coffin of French president Charles de Gaulle at his state funeral.

 Portugal ordered 50 EBRs and 28 ETTs in 1956.
-Most of these vehicles were assigned to the Army reconnaissance units stationed in the then portuguese overseas provinces of Angola and Mozambique, being there at the outbreak of the Portuguese Overseas War and used in its early stages in counter-insurgency operations.
+Most of these vehicles were assigned to the Army reconnaissance units stationed in the then Portuguese overseas provinces of Angola and Mozambique, being there at the outbreak of the Portuguese Overseas War and used in its early stages in counter-insurgency operations.
 In 1974, during the Carnation Revolution, EBR 75 FL10 cars of the Armed Forces Movement confronted M47 Patton tanks of loyalist troops in the Praça do Comércio.
 The crews of the vehicles of the two sides eventually stood down without incident.

-Aside from Portugal and a few newly emerging Francophone states in North Africa, the only export sales of the EBR were a few small quantities produced for the Indonesian Army and the West German Bundesgrenzschutz.
+Aside from Portugal and a few newly emerging Francophone states in North Africa, the only export sales of the EBR were small quantities for the Indonesian Army and the West German Bundesgrenzschutz.